mossbanay/Psychology-3-4/Questions/Chapter11.md

 #### Why is it called a neutral stimulus?

-The CS is called a neutral stimulus because it causes no response from the organism.
+The CS is called a neutral stimulus because it causes no response from the organism before acquisition.

 #### Explain the relationship between the neutral stimulus and the conditioned stimulus in classical conditioning.